Discover Student Loans: Opportunities for Education in 2024

 Do I Need to Do Anything Right Now?

 If you have Discover student loans, the best thing to do right now is to make sure Discover has your correct contact information.
-Make sure your phone number, email, and mailing address are up to date so you don’t miss any important messages about your loan.
+Make sure your phone number, email, and mailing address are up to date so you don’t miss any important messages about your new student loan applications.

 Also, if you use automatic payments to pay your student loan, you’ll want to check that these payments will continue smoothly after the transfer to Firstmark.
 You may need to re-enter your bank details when the transfer is done.